Analysis of multichannel measurements of rare processes with uncertain expected background and acceptance: Likelihood Ratio

 As mentioned earlier, the probability density, given, for instance, by Eq. (\ref{FullProb}), can be considered as the likelihood of the parameters.
 We will not use here an additional notation for it (usually $L$).
 The likelihood ratio is denoted in some references by $\lambda$ and defined by

-Here the denominator is maximized by all parameters, and the nominator is maximized by the nuisance parameters only for the specified $s$.
-Here, as well as everywhere in this paper, all parameters are limited to their physical values only, so they cannot be smaller than zero.
+Here the denominator is maximized with respect to all parameters, and the nominator is maximized only with respect to the nuisance parameters for the specified $s$.
+Here, as well as everywhere in this paper, all parameters are limited to their physical values, so they cannot be smaller than zero.
 In principle, this method can be applied also without this restriction, as in Refs. \cite{Heinrich_07,Rolke_2005}, but here this option is not considered as having unclear physical sense.